 Caution

 A time off of type Removal Leave can be requested for a maximum of two days.
 In case the requested period exceeds two days, the error message “You are only allowed to create absences of 2 days as maximum for this time type.” is issued and the Submit button is disabled.
 The amount of days requested needs to be adapted accordingly.

+In case of an employee having time profile US_CA_Profile, a time off of type Sickness must be requested for at least two hours.
+In case the requested leave is less than two hours, the error message “Employees are required to use paid sick leave for a minimum of two hours” is issued and the Submit button is disabled.
+The amount of hours requested needs to be adapted accordingly